rayshift/translatefgo/README.md

 Visit the [discord server](https://discord.gg/6vncnjj) for help.
 If you've encountered a bug, please open an issue on GitHub.

+### "Asset database is corrupt" or "Failed to read beyond the end of the stream"
+Restart your phone.
+If this doesn't help, switch to using another Filesystem Access Mode in the "About" tab.
+For devices up to Android 12, select SAF, otherwise use Shizuku.

 ### "An internal error has occurred"
 Try these troubleshooting steps:
 1. Switch between Wifi and 4G.
 If the error persists,